-3. REQUIREMENTS
+3. RE-UIREMENTS

-3.1 Electro-interference environment control.
-Interference produced by the weapon system shall be controlled to eliminate undesired interaction and malfunctioning of all electronic and electrical subsystems in or associated with the weapon system regardless of whether the ultimate output of the subsystems is electrical, aural, video, or mechanical.
+3.1 General.
+The electro-interference (environment) shall be controlled to eliminate undesired interaction and malfunctioning of all electronic and electrical subsystems in or associated with the weapon system regardless of whether the ultimate output of the subsystem is electrical, aural, video, or mechanical.
 This requirement applies to the entire frequency range of the installed subsystems and those for which complete installation provisions have been made.
-This requirement specifically includes electronic compatibility of subsystems when operating with their installed antennas and when perMIL-I-6051B forming their intended radiation or reception function.
-There shall be neither unacceptable response nor malfunction from the output of any subsystem because of electro-interference produced by any or all of the installed or associated electrical, electronic, and other equipment of the weapon system when tested as specified herein.
-The data required herein shall be considered to be part of the design compatibility data and the acceptance test reporting for the system as specified in MIL-D-9310.
+This requirement specifically includes electronic compatibility of subsystems when operating with their installed antennas and when performing their intended radiation or reception function.
+There shall be no unacceptable response from the output of any subsystem because of electrointerference produced by any or all of the installed or associated electrical,